 PSC welcomes resource requests for allocations of supercomputing time from qualified scientists, engineers, and science educators, and strongly encourages women, minorities, and persons with disabilities to participate fully in its research and research-related programs.

 The policies documented here are evaluated regularly to assure adequate and responsible administration of PSC systems for users.
 As such, they are subject to change at any time.

-PSC contracts with U.S. and foreign institutions for the direct purchase of supercomputing time for proprietary research.
 Users conducting proprietary research who are interested in using PSC systems can do so by establishing an affiliation through the center's Corporate Affiliates Program.

 Funding from the NSF and the NIH enables PSC to provide allocations of free supercomputing time to researchers and educators affiliated with academic and non-profit research institutions in the United States.
 Projects must be nonproprietary and awardees are wholly responsible for conducting their research project activities and preparing results for publication.

 To apply, you must be a researcher or educator at a US academic or non-profit research institution.
 A principal investigator (PI) may not be a high school, undergraduate or graduate student; a qualified advisor must serve in this capacity.
 Postdocs are eligible to serve as PI.

 The Pittsburgh Research Computing Initiative provides free access to Bridges for faculty from Carnegie Mellon and Pitt who don't already have a Bridges allocation.
 Applying is simple and requests are accepted at any time.
 For more information, see the Pittsburgh Research Computing Initiative.

 Researchers or educators affiliated with academic or non-profit research institutions in the United States may apply to use PSC resources through the NSF's XSEDE program.